Get prepared to discover everything you have to know about the basic expression “Ça te chauffe”.

 For the plural form, use “Ça vous chauffe ?” instead.

-If someone asks you “Ça te chauffe ?” you can answer by the classic answers like “oui” or “non” (yes or no) but you can also answer with something more familiar: “Oui, je suis chaud !”
+If someone asks you “Ça te chauffe ?”
+You can answer with classic answers like “oui” or “non” (yes or no) but you can also answer with something more familiar: “Oui, je suis chaud !”
 (Yes, I’m up for it!) or “Non, je ne suis pas chaud.”
 (No, I don’t want to do this).

 You can also use the conditional, which makes the question softer and more open: “Ça te chaufferait ?”
 (Would you be up for it?)